-Stress can cause your BP reading to spike and over time, this can damage to your heart and your arteries.
+Stress can cause your BP reading to spike and over time, this can damage your heart and your arteries.
 This could potentially lead to heart disease or even a heart attack if left untreated.

 1) Start a Daily Walking Routine to Improve Heart Health

-When your heart rate goes up, the body works to pump more blood into your heart muscles.
+Engaging in a walking routine helps to increase your heart rate.
+When your heart rate goes up, your body works to pump more blood into your heart muscles.

 2) Maintain Body Weight

-Keep in mind however that losing one pound requires you to decrease your caloric intake by 3500 calories, this is much easier done in steps.
+However, do keep in mind that losing one pound requires you to decrease your caloric intake by 3500 calories!
+This is much easier when done in steps.